Welcome to the mental side of gymnastics!

-Back to fear a moment.
+Fear is probably one of the biggest mental challenges facing the gymnastics coach, gymnast and their parents.
+Becoming a mentally tough gymnast means that you need to learn how to move towards and master this fear.
 Fear is not always as bad as everyone makes it out to be.
-First of all a gymnast with absolutely no fear is an accident waiting to happen.
+First of all, a gymnast with absolutely no fear is an accident waiting to happen.
 Fear keeps you safe in the gym and is frequently a signal to your brain that your body may not yet be ready to safely attempt a skill.
 (Perhaps you lack the flexibility, spatial awareness or timing to accomplish it).
 Believe it or not, fear is also a positive indication that you're moving up to the next level in this sport.
 Every time you attempt a new skill or otherwise step outside of your comfort zone, fear will be there to greet you.

 So what do you do about this or any kind of fear in the gym?
 Most coaches, parents and even gymnasts believe that the athlete must push themselves towards their fear in order to overcome it.
 Let me let you in on a slightly obvious secret here!
 THIS IS FAR EASIER SAID, THAN DONE!

 What causes the gymnast to lose skills?